dimk1301/Guides/supply-chain-security.md

 depscan --src . --reports-dir ./depscan-report -o json
 ```

-A trimmed example of what you're actually feeding the agent (`depscan-report.json`):
+The output is a single file `depscan-report.json` inside the directory you specified.
+A trimmed example:

 ```json
 {